Royals beat up on Odorizzi, Twins | Sports-Games

 Whit Merrifield led off the first with a double against Odorizzi.
 He went to third on a single by Nicky Lopez and scored when Dozier's pop up dropped behind first baseman Miguel Sano for a single.
 Soler then sent a 1-2 slider pitch into the Twins' bullpen in left field.

 The Twins got one back in the second when Ehire Adrianza dribbled a slow roller down the third-place line, scoring Eddie Rosario.
-Odorizzi was removed in the fourth after taking an Alex Gordon 103-mph line drive off the ribs.
-He suffered a contusion of the abdomen, but X-rays were negative.
+Odorizzi was removed in the fourth after taking an Alex Gordon 103 mph line drive off the ribs.
+He sustained an abdominal contusion, but X-rays were negative.

 Odorizzi gave up a single to Maikel Franco leading off the inning before surrendering Gordon's hit.
 Adalberto Mondesi then bunted for a hit off reliever Jorge Alcala, loading the bases with no outs.
 Cam Gallagher popped out before Merrifield walked, forcing in a run.
 Alcala struck out Lopez and Dozier to end the inning.

-Dozier then unloaded a two-run home run in the seventh to give the Royals a 7-1 lead.
+Dozier belted a two-run home run in the seventh to give the Royals a 7-1 lead.
 The Twins scored a run in the eighth on a wild pitch by Kyle Zimmer.

 --Field Level Media